brenkem/am2315/README.md

 # AM2315

-Raspberry Pi C driver and Python bindings for the sensor AM2315.
+Raspberry Pi C driver and Python3 bindings for the sensor AM2315.

 ## Example Usage